 Please note: the complete set of four volumes in plain slipcase is available at the low price of €135 until 1 March 2020.
 After that date, the price will be raised to €175.
+The total collection weighs a little over 10 kg, so please be aware that delivery costs will be higher than usual.

 This four-volume set describes and analyses in depth the Dutch marine paintings collected by Anthony Inder Rieden.
 It includes almost all important masters in this field with representative works, offering a beautiful overview of the development of Dutch marine painting between the end of the sixteenth and the beginning of the eighteenth centuries.